 Title 14 NYCRR (Mental Hygiene)

-Objection to Services Updates - to streamline and standardize processes for objecting to services.
+Objection to Services Updates - to streamline and standardize processes for objecting to services pursuant to 14 NYCRR 633.12

-Life Safety Code - to implement a recent update in the Life Safety
+Life Safety Code - to implement updates in Life Safety and Emergency Planning

 Supported Decision-Making - to implement supported decision-making practices.